elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/command-pattern.md

 ---

-### What are some of the drawbacks of the Command pattern?
+### What are some of the Command pattern's drawbacks?

 <details>
   <summary>